mozilla-l10n/documentation/appstores/new_release_android.md

-# Manage a New Release
+# Firefox for Android - Manage a New Release
 When creating a new release, normally the *What’s new* section needs to be moved from Beta to Release, and there are new strings to expose for the Beta channel.

 In this example: